[Stakeholder] The smallest objects of utmost importance to the EU

 The act was the result of a call for a common European semiconductor strategy and frees up billions of euros to invest in creating the EU's so-called digital sovereignty — independence from outside producers and vendors of semiconductors.

-"In my opinion, we are the most important actor in that strategy," newly appointed Chips Joint Undertaking (JU) Executive Director Jari Kinaret says.
+"In my opinion, we are the most important actor in that strategy," newly appointed Chips Joint Undertaking (JU) executive director Jari Kinaret says.

 Chips JU was set up as the first pillar of the EU Chips Act, with the explicit goal to find and invest in semiconductor research and innovation activities, and then connect those efforts to industry.
 It will manage an expected budget of around €11bn, provided by both EU, Participating States funds and Industry.